 STEP 13: Bake kolache for 20-25 minutes until golden brown.

-- If the plum jam is too thick, mix it with a spoon of rum.
+- If the plum jam is too thick, mix it with a spoonful of rum.
 Rum thins the jam and adds a wonderful flavor to the filling.
 If the jam is too thin or runny, add gingerbread crumbs (that’s how plum jam is thickened in the Czech Republic).

 If you want to try another Czech delicacy, see the recipe for české vdolky, little fry cakes!

-More Czech yeast dough pastries:
+More Czech yeast-dough pastries:

-- Jidáše – Czech Easter food
+- Jidáše a Czech Easter food

-- Wallachian frgál – sweet goodness from Moravia
+- Wallachian frgál: sweet goodness from Moravia

-- Vánočka – Christmas sweet bread
+- Vánočka: Christmas sweet bread

 Moravian Kolache – Moravské koláče